Last updated: February 1, 2023

 Take a virtual tour through Mary McLeod Bethune Council House National Historic Site in Washington, DC to meet a 20th-century leader with a very impressive resume in education and civil service.
 From her home near both the White House and Dr. Carter G. Woodson's home, the National Council of Negro Women spearheaded civil rights campaigns aimed at supporting African American women and created the National Archives for Black Women’s History.

 Abraham Lincoln’s birthday on February 12 partially influenced the timing of Black History Month.
 While his history with emancipation is complex, Lincoln was historically called the “Great Emancipator” and his birthday was a traditional day of celebration in Black communities in the decades following his death.
 Read the Emancipation Proclamation, which Lincoln considered one of his most important actions, and reflect on this pivotal moment in US history.

 Manhattan Project National Historical Park tells the story of one of the most transformative events of the 20th century: the creation of atomic bombs.
 It explores the transformation the Manhattan Project had on three communities in New Mexico, Tennessee, and Washington as it took place in their neighborhoods.
 Download the free NPS App to tour sites in these towns to learn how the African American experience during the Cold War and involvement with the top secret project.

 ☐ Day 14

 Frederick Douglass’ birthday on February 14 has been a longstanding traditional day of celebration by Black communities, which also influenced the timing of Black History Month.
 Born into slavery in 1818, Douglass escaped his enslavement and dedicated his life to fighting for justice and equality.
-Take a virtual tour of Frederick Douglass National Historic Site in Washington, DC where he lived the last 17 years of his life in view of the US Capitol.
+He is considered one of the nation's greatest orators and authors often giving speeches and writing about civil rights issues.
+Write a speech a about something you are passionate about changing.

 ☐ Day 15